 Record Area.
-A storage area allocated for the purpose of processing the record described in a record description entry in the File Section of the Data Division.
+A storage area allocated for processing the record described in a record description entry in the File Section of the Data Division.
 In the File Section, the current number of character positions in the record area is determined by the explicit or implicit RECORD clause.